enetheru/midi2input/README.md

 ```

-You should now see  `[ALSA]Port Subscription from: 'ProductName':'ProductName MIDI 1'`
+You should now see  `ALSA: Port Subscription from: 'ProductName':'ProductName MIDI 1'`
 in the logs.

 Why?
 ====
-Because I had a midi controller, and I thought it was a shame that I could not control my pc using it.
-I did a little research online and it didn't seem that there was an existing solution that fit my needs, indeed I didn't find a solution at all that was FLOSS.
+Because I had a midi controller, and I thought it was a shame that I could not
+control my pc using it.
+I did a little research online and it didn't seem that
+there was an existing solution that fit my needs, indeed I didn't find a
+solution at all that was FLOSS.

 | Intro Vid |
 | --------- |